This is a guest article contributed by Nelson Kwaje.

 In partnership with UNESCO YouthMobile Project and UNDP South Sudan, we held 5 days boot camp in Juba, the capital city of South Sudan.

-The students went through a hands-on training on mobile App development.
+The students went through hands-on training on mobile app development.
 This included lessons on User Experience design (UX), an Introduction to Object-Oriented Programming with Java, and the basics of Android Studio.

 The training also resulted in the development of a mobile App that promotes teaches peace and promotes peaceful coexistence in South Sudan.